instana/sap-odata-service/README.md

 This Instana component needs to be installed as a separate application.
 This will eventually be folded into the Instana agent soon and will not require this additional installation step.
 This component should be installed on a Linux amd64 machine, typically on a remote machine.
 It will connect to the OData REST endpoint configured in the SAP Solution Manager.

-The Integration Proxy is a native-cloud application and is deployed as Kubernetes pods.
-Instana may recommend using a production-ready environment like RedHat Open Shift cluster.

 Also, Instana is reengineering this application to be run in a regular Instana agent and the Kubernetes requirement will no longer be necessary soon.